mrkkrp/markkarpov.com/tutorial/exceptions.md

 concrete instance of `Exception` with the aim of selecting a subset of all exceptions that are wrapped with that wrapper.

-Let us pick the `SomeAsyncException` from `base` as an example of such a wrapper.
+Let's pick the `SomeAsyncException` from `base` as an example of such a wrapper.
 It is defined in the same fashion as `SomeException`:

 ```haskell